Parking Fee FAQs

 I have some opinions about this!
 Who will listen to me?

 Gateway wants to hear from you.
 You have the right under Federal law to make comment about a proposed fee increase.
-Please e-mail us your comments to us between now and Friday, September 30, 2011.
+Please e-mail your comments us at Gateway_Fee_increase@nps.gov before January 20, 2015..
 Gateway welcomes public comments and will consider all of them before making a final decision.